-- 1. Attach a hoist to the engine the same way removal was accomplished. - 2.
+- Attach a hoist to the engine the same way removal was accomplished. - 2.
 Lift the engine into place over the chassis.
 Tilt the engine at about a 30° angle to insert the engine into the chassis.
 Lower the engine into the chassis and set the transmission on a trolley jack.
-Remove the sling and pull jack. - 3.
-Move the engine and transmission into the chassis until the rear mounting bolts, washers, rubber mounts and nuts can be installed and tightened. - 4.
+Remove the sling and pull jack. - Move the engine and transmission into the chassis until the rear mounting bolts, washers, rubber mounts and nuts can be installed and tightened. - 4.
 Install the rear axle. - a.
 Locate the rear axle under its mounting location.
 Raise the axle and mounting bracket into position and install the eight mounting bolts and flat washers. - b.
-Install the front engine mounting hardware. - c.
+Install the front engine mounting hardware.

+- c.
 Connect the brake lines to the axle. - d.
-Connect the hydraulic hoses to the steering cylinders. - 5.
-Connect the suction hose to the hydraulic tank and the hydraulic pump suction manifold. - 6.
-Connect the hydraulic hoses to the four sections of the hydraulic pump. - 7.
-Fill the hydraulic tank. - 8.
-Connect the engine ground cable to the engine. - 9.
-If equipped, install the cold start kit. - 10.
-Connect the throttle linkage to the engine. - 11.
-Connect the exhaust pipe to the engine manifold.
-If a gasket is used, install a new gasket. - 12.
-Connect the drive shaft(s) to the engine.
-See Axles/ Drive Shafts/Wheels and Tires, Section 8.
+Connect the hydraulic hoses to the steering cylinders. - Align the splines on the hydraulic pump shaft with the transmission splines and install the hydraulic pump to the transmission. - 6.
+Connect the engine ground cable to the engine. - 7.
+If equipped, install the cold start kit. - Connect the throttle linkage to the engine. - Connect the exhaust pipe to the engine manifold.
+If a gasket is used, install a new gasket. - 10.
+Connect the drive shafts to the engine.
+See Section 8. - 11.
+Connect the fuel lines to the engine.

-- 13. Connect the fuel lines to the fuel tank. - NOTE: The diesel fuel supply fuel line must be bled of air before engine can be started.
-Refer to the engine operator's manual furnished with this crane, for bleeding procedure. - 14.
-Install the air cleaner and intake hose. - 15.
-Install the radiator in place on the chassis. - 16.
+NOTE: The diesel fuel supply fuel line must be bled of air before engine can be started.
+Refer to the engine operator's manual furnished with this crane, for bleeding procedure.

+- 12. Install the air cleaner and intake hose. - 13.
+Install the radiator in place on the chassis. - 14.
 Connect the transmission cooling lines to the radiator.
-Connect the upper and lower radiator hoses. - 17.
-Connect the hot water heater hoses to the engine. - 18.
-Fill the radiator with recommended coolant. - 19.
-Connect the transmission wire harness to the instrument panel wire harness. - 20.
-Connect the transmission high temperature switch lead to the switch. - 21.
-Connect the engine wire harness to the frame wire harness. - 22.
-Install the engine cover and rear cover plate. - 23.
-Connect the battery cables to the battery. - 24.
-Check complete installation to be sure all components are installed and secure. - 25.
-Fill the engine and transmission with recommended oil. - 26.
+Connect the upper and lower radiator hoses. - 15.
+Fill the radiator with recommended coolant. - 16.
+Connect the transmission wire harness to the instrument panel wire harness. - 17.
+Connect the transmission high temperature switch lead to the switch. - 18.
+Connect the engine wire harness to the frame wire harness. - 19.
+Install the engine cover. - 20.
+Connect the battery cables to the battery. - 21.
+Check complete installation to be sure all components are installed and secure. - 22.
+Fill the engine and transmission with recommended oil. - 23.
 Start the engine.
 Continue to add transmission fluid until transmission cooling lines are full.
-Add fluid as needed to fill the cooling system. - 27.
-Adjust the throttle control, if necessary. - 28.
-Steer the rear wheels in both directions several times to remove air from the steering circuit. - 29.
+Add fluid as needed to fill the cooling system. - 24.
+Adjust the throttle control, if necessary. - 25.
+Steer the rear wheels in both directions several times to remove air from the steering circuit. - 26.
 Bleed air from brake lines.
-Refer to Section 9. - 30.
+Refer to Brake System, page 9-1. - 27.
 Stop the engine and check for leaks.
 Tighten fittings if necessary.